Research and Centers

 CARE Women's Health is an interdisciplinary center aimed at advancing women's health in the US South and beyond through applied, population-based research that informs policy and practice and promotes health equity.

+The ETSU/NORC Rural Health Equity Research Center is funded by the Health Resources and Services Administration Federal Office of Rural Health Policy.
 The Center’s mission is to develop strategies and recommendations for policy makers, rural healthcare providers and rural communities to mitigate the individual and community-level impacts of substance use disorder (SUD), improve access to healthcare and social services, and improve population health.

 TNPHTC's mission is to provide a home for the collaborative partnership between Tennessee’s academic public health training providers and the Tennessee’s public health workforce, and to provide comprehensive, competency-based training for that workforce.